EmmanuelDemey/trainings-v2/training/solutions/vuejs_advanced/12_testing_integration/README.md

 - [ ] `SessionBadge` is driven by `initialState`, with no network
 - [ ] The default stubbed action is asserted **on the spy**, and the state does not move
 - [ ] The `stubActions: false` variant shows the state moving, and you chose between them
-- [ ] `LoginView` is asserted on the call it makes, not on what the store then does

 **The network**